DireWereWolf/boilerplate-flat-react-redux/README.md

 ## Coding agreement

 Lets start using editorconfig and jscs for this project.
 This help us to have one code style for the whole project.
-All code styles rules should be specified in `/.editorconfig`, `/.eslintrc`, `/.jscsrc` or `/.stylintrc`.
+All code styles rules should be specified in `/.editorconfig`, `/.eslintrc`, `/.jscsrc` or `/.scss-lint.yml`.

+P.s.
+For configure scss linter you need install gem install scss_lint ( on Windows  you also need install Ruby previously ) This [guide](https://github.com/brigade/scss-lint#installation) will be useful

 ## Add/remove icon